What is an Instructional Coordinator?

-Career Description Develop instructional material, coordinate educational content, and incorporate current technology in specialized fields that provide guidelines to educators and instructors for developing curricula and conducting courses.
+Occupation Description Develop instructional material, coordinate educational content, and incorporate current technology in specialized fields that provide guidelines to educators and instructors for developing curricula and conducting courses.
 Includes educational consultants and specialists, and instructional material directors.

-Daily Life Of an Instructional Coordinator
+Life As an Instructional Coordinator

 - Develop classroom-based and distance learning training courses, using needs assessments and skill level analyses.